HoliestWoW/Purity-Classic/README.md

 * **Bindings of Purity**
     * **Description:** A pledge to be a mountain—unmoving, patient, and resolute.
 You meet foes head-on and do not use high-mobility skills.
     * **Criteria:**
-        * You may not use Roll, Chi Torpedo, or Flying Serpent Kick.
+        * You may not use Roll, Chi Torpedo, Flying Serpent Kick, or Transcendence.

 * **Gauntlets of Purity**
     * **Description:** A vow to never use a crafted weapon in combat.
 You may carry a weapon for its stats, but all attacks must be made unarmed.